opf/openproject/docs/release-notes/14-0-0/README.md

 OpenProject's [(Dynamic) Meetings](https://www.openproject.org/docs/user-guide/meetings/dynamic-meetings/) have been updated with the following new features:

-* [Attachments of agenda items](https://www.openproject.com/docs/user-guide/meetings/dynamic-meetings/#meeting-attachments) are now shown in the sidebar.
-You can also add them directly to the meeting there.
+* [Meetings attachments]((https://www.openproject.com/docs/user-guide/meetings/dynamic-meetings/#meeting-attachments)) are now shown in the bottom section of the right-hand sidebar.
+You can add them directly to the meeting there and drag and drop them from this section to the Notes section of the agenda items.
 * When [copying a meeting](https://www.openproject.com/docs/user-guide/meetings/dynamic-meetings/#copy-a-meeting), you can now check a box to choose whether you want to include attachments.
 * A [meeting history](https://www.openproject.com/docs/user-guide/meetings/dynamic-meetings/#meeting-history) has been added and can be found in the Meetings menu, showing previous changes.
 * The presenter of an agenda item can now be changed from the creator of the agenda item to any person in the project.